tlaitinen/yesod-dsl/README.md

 ## DSL syntax

-The syntax for the input of yesod-dsl is illustrated by the following example:
+The syntax for the input of yesod-dsl is illustrated by the following complete
+example:
 ```
+-- single-line comments with double-hyphens
 module MyModule;

 import "other.ydsl";

 class Named {
     name Text check nonEmpty;